-- As a homeowner, you will get unexpected problems that might cost you a lot of money.
+- As a homeowner, they will get unexpected problems that might cost a lot of money.

-- I strongly advise that as a first time home buyer, that you have several months of reserves even though your mortgage lender does not require it.
+- I strongly advise that as a first time home buyer, they have several months of reserves even though mortgage lender does not require it

 Hiring A Real Estate Agent

-- A realtor will assist you and protect your best interests.
+- A realtor will assist their clients and protect their best interests

-- A realtor can get you a sellers concession towards your closing costs so you do not have to come up with any closing costs and all you have to worry about is your down payment.
+- A realtor can get buyers a sellers concession towards closing costs so buyers do not have to come up with any closing costs

 Qualifying For Mortgage

-- CrossCountry Mortgage NMLS 3029 is a national five star lender licensed in 50 states with no overlays
+- USA Mortgage is a national five star lender licensed in most of the 50 states with no overlays

-- The Gustan Cho Team at CrossCountry Mortgage closes most loans in 21 days or less
+- The Gustan Cho Team at USA Mortgage closes most loans in 21 days or less

 - Over 75% of our borrowers are folks who gotten a last minute loan denial or are currently going through stress in their mortgage process and transfer their loan to us and we close their home loans in record time